 Every dog teaches us something new and education never ends.
 I believe in bettering ourselves through learning and experience not only in dogs but with other species as well.
 Training with Rick Quinn in a Hosemanship Clinic who trained with Buck Brannaman was a great experience for me to see how our philosophies and training approach with dogs crosses over to other species.

-I am a member of the International Association of Canine Professionals (IACP) and have earned my CDT title.
+I am a professional member of the International Association of Canine Professionals (IACP) and have earned my CDT title.
 I am also a member of The Canadian Association of Pet Dog Trainers, Canadian Kennel Club, Portage Kennel Club, German Shepherd Club of Manitoba, and German Shepherd Club of Canada.

 I still breed and show my top quality German Shepherds through Longburn German Shepherds for conformation and family companions.